maxlanceund/equal-system/papers/the-undefinability-of-goodness-virtue-and-justice-en.md

 **Directional Signal**: A guiding certainty locked by a system during operations, pointing toward the system's own maintenance and operational continuity.
 A directional signal is not the system's "goal" or "purpose"—it is the navigation the system requires during operations, indicating the direction it should move to avoid collapse or loss of control.

+A directional signal differs from ordinary certainty in that it does not merely describe the system's state, but points toward the system's direction of maintenance.
+Ordinary certainty is descriptive ("today's temperature is 25°C"), while a directional signal is navigational ("the system should maintain itself in this direction").

+In short, a directional signal is the system's navigation mechanism.

 Key properties of directional signals include:

 - **Condensation**: Directional signals are condensed from uncertainty, not pre-existing.